Reconstructing Genomes from Metagenomic Samples Using the RAST Binning Service (RBS)¶

 - A role encoded by a long gene is preferred.

 but there are other good choices.
-Once we have selected a role, which we will call the seed role, we construct a blast database containing a representative collection of protein sequences that implement the seed role.
+Once we selected a role, which we call the seed role, we constructed a blast database containing a representative collection of protein sequences that implement the seed role.
 A crude version of this database can be built using the PATRIC command line tools, described in Using the PATRIC Command-line Interface.
 The following sequence does the trick.

-The first step of the actual binning process is to find all instances of the seed role in your collection of cross-assemblies.
-This is done using blast.
-For each sample you blast the representative set of instances of the seed role against the cross-assembly associated with the sample.
-Filter out hits which do not adequately cover the known seed role instance.
-Similarly, remove hits against contigs that have less that 20-fold average coverage or are less than 400 base pairs in length.
+The first step of the actual binning process is to find all instances of the seed role in the submitted sample.
+This is done using BLAST, comparing the sequences in each sample to a selected representative set of instances of the seed role.
+The tool filters out hits which do not adequately cover the known seed role instance.
+Similarly, it removes hits against contigs that have less that 4-fold average coverage or are less than 400 base pairs in length.
 Each hit that remains represents a bin that will eventually be expanded into a reconstructed genome.
-A bin is normally thought of as containing a single genome, but when we cannot reasonably resolve two bins, we occasionally merge them into a single bin; such bins will usually receive a low quality score (see section 5 below), and should be set aside for further processing.
+A bin is normally thought of as containing a single genome, but when the binning service cannot resolve two genomes, it may merge them into a single bin; such bins will usually receive a low quality score (see section 5 below), and should be set aside for further processing.

-We have computed a set of bins, where each bin conceptually contains a single seed role and the contig that contains that seed role.
+At this point, RBS has computed a set of bins, where each bin conceptually contains a single seed role and the contig that contains that seed role.
 Our overall objective is to determine which contigs from the cross-assembly associated with the sample should be placed into each bin.
-That is, we need to split the contig pool into subsets that go with each bin, and an extra set of contigs that could not be placed (there may be many of these coming from the non-abundant organisms included in the sample, as well as those contigs whose placement would be ambiguous).
-There are several possible strategies that could be used to place contigs into bins.
-We have elected to use reference genomes.
+That is, RBS needs to split the contig pool into subsets that go with each bin, and an extra set of contigs that could not be placed (there may be many of these coming from the non-abundant organisms included in the sample, as well as those contigs whose placement would be ambiguous).
+There are several possible strategies for placing contigs into bins.
+RBS uses reference genomes.
 This involves associating a known, sequenced reference genome with each of the bins.
-These reference genomes play a central role in the next step, which involves actually splitting up the pool of contigs in the cross-assembly.
+These reference genomes play a central role in the next step, which involves actually splitting up the pool of contigs in the sample.

 So, how should we go about assigning a sequenced reference genome to each bin?
-We will attempt to find a reference genome that is phylogenetically close to each bin.
-To be useful, the reference genome will need to be substantially closer to the genome represented by the bin than to any of the genomes represented by other bins.
-Here we can used estimates of phylogenetic distance based on the instances of the seed roles that are stored in the bins.
-It is clear that in many situations, it will be impossible to find such a discriminating genome from existing genome repositories.
-When a discriminating reference genome cannot be found, the corresponding bin should be marked and placed aside (until a larger collection of potential reference genomes containing a useful reference can be generated).
+RBS attempts to find a reference genome that is phylogenetically close to each bin.
+To be useful, the reference genome needs to be substantially closer to the genome represented by the bin than to any of the genomes represented by other bins.
+A blastn is used to compare the seed role instance in the bin contig to all of the seed roles from the PATRIC database as computed in the preparation step above.
+If the seed roles in two bins appear to belong to the same species, they are combined into a single bin.

 Step 4: For Each Sample, Place Contigs Into Bins¶